-These multiple winning awards sit under one umbrella of ‘community partnerships’ which, at the judges discretion, will be split into sub-categories focusing on three key areas:- Social & Environmental Sustainability; Education, Employment & Entrepreneurship; and finally Health & Wellbeing.
+These potentially multiple winning awards sit under one umbrella of ‘community partnerships’ which, at the judges discretion, will be split into sub-categories and/or organisation size/type depending on the range and quantity of projects.
 The awards will be presented to different organisations demonstrating varying qualities and commitment within their community partnerships schemes.
 It will be at the discretion of the judges to decide upon the final sub-categories in order to align with entries received with innovation, scalability and legacy will also be considered.

 The community partnerships scheme must demonstrate how it influenced the community, how many people it engaged, what the lasting benefits will be and what the economical knock-on effect that the programme has created for the local community.